Viniciuscoding/Google_Search_Tricks/README.md

 laptops -apple -dell -lenovo -acer -gigabyte -hp<br>
 results shows Laptops Acer

-### Searching results only under that specific filetype
+### Searching results only under that specific filetype  in a specific website

 "coffee site:https://www.wto.org filetype: pdf"<br>
 52 results

+### Getting results that only includes the keyterms separated by AND from a specific website
+"brazil AND coffee site:https://www.wto.org"